-Digital light processing technology (DLP) employs a light source and millions of tiny mirrors to produce vibrant, high-resolution images for a wide variety of industries and applications.
-It is critical to maintain an optimum operating temperature during use to prevent degradation of the digital light processor device.
-Active cooling solutions utilizing thermoelectric coolers can provide DLP thermal management in a wide range of applications.
+Digital light processors (DLP’s) employ a laser light source and millions of tiny mirrors to produce vibrant, high-resolution images for a wide variety of industries and applications.
+It is critical to maintain an optimum operating temperature during use to prevent degradation of the digital light processing technology.
+Active cooling solutions utilizing thermoelectric coolers can provide DLP thermal management in a wide range of high temperature applications.

 DLP technology is based on optical micro-electro-mechanical systems (MEMS) technology.
 It uses a grid of microscopic, highly-reflective aluminum mirrors placed on a semiconductor chip known as a digital micromirror device (DMD).
 The DMD receives electrical input through electronic control units (ECU) individually positioned adjacent to each micromirror and produces optical output via spatial light distribution.
 Separate control of each micromirror optimizes performance, resulting in a highly efficient, reliable, and high-speed device.
 A DLP chip uses millions of micromirrors to project sharp, crisp images with extremely high feature resolution and vibrant colors.
 DLP technology works with a variety of light sources, including high-powered LEDs and lasers, depending on the specific application.